Dias, Beatriz S.

 Jordaan, A., Klein, E.S., Alexander, K., Leavenworth, W.B., Mattocks, S., Dias, B.S., and Frisk, M.G.
 (2016).
 What four years of ecosystem modeling using historical data has told us about changes to the Northeast Atlantic ecosystem.
 ICES ASC, Riga, Latvia.

-Dias, B.S., Mattocks, S., Jordaan, A. (2016) What if?
-The effects of anadromous forage fish biomass restoration on NE US marine ecosystem.
+Dias, B.S., Mattocks, S., Jordaan, A. (2016) The effects of anadromous forage fish biomass restoration on NE US marine ecosystem.
 ISEM, Townson, Maryland, US (Poster presentation).

 Dias, B.S., Jordaan, A., Mattocks, S. (2016) What if?
 The effects of anadromous forage fish biomass restoration.
 CCFFR/SCL, St. John’s, Newfoundland, Canada (Oral presentation).

 Dias, B., V. Koch, E. Najera-Hillman, G. Hinojosa, J. H. Wang, S. Fisler, Y. Swimmer.
-(2012).Growth rates and body condition index of East Pacific green turtle (Chelonia mydas) at four monitoring sites in Baja California Sur.
+(2010).Growth rates and body condition index of East Pacific green turtle (Chelonia mydas) at four monitoring sites in Baja California Sur.
 31st International Sea Turtle Symposium.
-San Diego, California, USA.
+San Diego, California, USA (Oral Presentation).

 Dias, B., Koch, V., Lucero, J. (2010).
 Mark-recapture for evaluating the status of green sea turtle Chelonia mydas (Linnaeus 1758) in Baja California Sur, Mexico feeding grounds .
 I Conservation Science Symposium.
 Loreto, Baja California Sur.
 Mexico (Oral presentation).